emmajanedrews/base-template/_posts/2018-02-27-what-fees-are-included-in-a-sellers-closing-costs.md

 **5. Fee proration.&nbsp;**Association fees and property taxes are prorated.

-Above and beyond the commission rate that is negotiated, you can expect to pay about a half of a percent, with three quarters of of percent of the sales price in standard, fixed closing costs.
+Above and beyond the commission rate that is negotiated, you can expect to pay about a half of a percent, with three quarters of a percent of the sales price in standard, fixed closing costs.

 If you have any questions about a net sheet or closing costs, feel free to reach out to us.
 We’d be happy to run a market analysis and prepare a net sheet for you, as well as walk you through them.